sergiocorreia/ivreghdfe/README.md

-This package package adds an `absorb()` option to `ivreg2`, so we can run IV regressions with multiple fixed effects, as with `reghdfe`.
+This package package adds an `absorb()` option to `ivreg2`, so we can run IV regressions with multiple fixed effects, as in `reghdfe`.

 ## Comparison with other commands